dashvlas/awesome-ios-interview/README.md

 <img src="Resources/Main.png">

 ## Question's localization
+Guide for interviewers and interviewees.
 Review these iOS interview questions - and get some practical tips along the way.
 A small guide to help those looking to hire a iOS developer for work.

 🔛 Select language for questions and get started!